BilgeGates/Functional_Gaming-Site/README.md

 ## 🔐 Security & Privacy

-This project follows a **privacy-first, zero-backend architecture**.
-All functionality runs entirely in the user's browser with no external data flow.
+Zero-backend architecture - all functionality runs in the browser.

 ### 🔒 Security Highlights